intuition-dev/intuDocs/meta-website/10_pillars.md

 have been developing software for less than 15 years, you may not expect a new wave to change everything.

+There are many good low-code tools: Airtable, BettyBlocks, Pega, ServiceNow, OutSystems, Bubble or you can even consider MBaaS tools as well; and even Form builders

 # Solution